Perkedel/Kaded-fnf-mods/README.md

 # [![](https://github.com/Perkedel/Kaded-fnf-mods/raw/stable/art/LFMicon64.png )]() Last Funkin Moments

+> 🛑 ERROR: Due to sheer amount of non-stop war & irrecoverabilities going on around this rabbit hole, all the upcoming bonuses for Full Ass has been suspended indefinitely.
+We apologize for your inconveniences.

 collection of FNF mods by Perkedel!
 Enjoy the funkin moment while it still last!

 also a **Friday Night Funkin modding engine** (LFMengine) yey!!!